peterallanwalker/SWP08-Probel/README.md

   maybe around generic send / connectIO line 97... looks like I need to add 500ms.

 - [ ] Add the mute ID to user option.
 Currently, silence/mute/no-connection is hard-coded with the ID 1023 (1024 in UI/csv)

+- [ ] Change message str methods to return 1 based output

+- [ ] Setup nodes for router emulator so can run without a csv

+- [ ] Fix/check GUI issues